Fan fiction: Demographics

 A 2010 study found that 75.2% of account holders on FanFiction.Net allowed the website to disclose their location and that 57% of accounts originated from the United States, followed by 9.2% created in the United Kingdom, 5.6% in Canada, and 4% in Australia.

-A 2020 study of Archive Of Our Own users found that of the surveyed profiles that stated a nationality, 59.7% were located in North America, 16.1% in Great Britain and an additional 10% in Mainland Europe, 6.3% in Oceania, 2.8% in Scandinavia, 2.2% in Asia, 1.8% in South America and the Caribbean, and 0.2% in the Middle East.
+A 2020 study of Harry Potter fan fiction writers on Archive Of Our Own (AO3) found that of the surveyed profiles that stated their location, 59.7% were located in North America, 16.9% in Great Britain and an additional 10.1% in Mainland Europe, 6.3% in Oceania, 2.8% in Scandinavia, 2.2% in Asia, 1.8% in South America and the Caribbean, and 0.2% in the Middle East.
 The study did not include profiles written in Chinese, Greek, Indonesian, Japanese, Korean, Polish, Russian, or Turkish.

-A 2020 study of Harry Potter fan fiction writers on Archive of Our Own (AO3) found that of the users who disclosed their gender in their profiles, 50.4% were female or femme-leaning and 13.4% were male or masc-leaning.
+The same study of Harry Potter fan fiction authors found that of the users who disclosed their gender in their profiles, 50.4% were female or femme-leaning and 13.4% were male or masc-leaning.
 11% of users were transgender, 21% identified as nonbinary, genderfluid, and/or genderqueer, and an additional 3.9% stated that they identified as agender or genderless.

-The study also found that fan fiction writers tend to be in their early to mid-20s.
+The study also found that Harry Potter fan fiction writers tend to be in their early to mid-20s.
 Of these writers, 56.7% were university students and young adults, 21.3% were 30 years or older, 19.8% were teenagers, and 0.2% were of retirement age.

-Unlike many fan fiction communities that trend female in participation, FIMFiction (the largest repository for My Little Pony: Friendship Is Magic fan fiction) has a predominantly male audience.
+Unlike many fan fiction communities that trend female in participation, Fimfiction (the largest repository for My Little Pony: Friendship Is Magic fan fiction) has a predominantly male audience.